-Here is a brief plot summary of The Merchant of Venice:
+Here’s a brief The Merchant of Venice summary:

 Shylock nevertheless agrees to make the short-term loan, but, in a moment of dark humour, he makes a condition – the loan must be repaid in three months or Shylock will exact a pound of flesh from Antonio.
 Antonio agrees, confident that his ships will return in time.